zmanion/CVE/cvedocs/glossary.md

 Product: A unit of software or hardware or both.
 “Product” is used broadly and includes services, open source projects, specifications, and other common terms such as: system, appliance, device, component, library, package, archive, and collection.

 Publicly Disclosed: The state in which non-trivial information about a vulnerability is publicly available.
 The publication of most vulnerability advisories, software updates, proof-of-concept exploit code, or other detailed information makes the vulnerability “Publicly Disclosed.”

+Reporter: The entity that reports a vulnerability to a CNA.
+It could be a security researcher, a corporate partner, an end-user, etc.

 Reserved but Public (RBP): A CVE ID in the “Reserved” state that is referenced in one or more public sources but for which a CVE Record has not been published.